Smooth asymptotics for collapsing Calabi-Yau metrics: H older norms and interpolation inequalities

 \begin{definition} For all $0 < \alpha < 1$ and $R > 0$ and for all $p \in B \times Y$ we define

 for all smooth tensor fields $\tau$ on $B \times Y$. \end{definition}

-Observe that in this definition the family of metrics $g_{Y,z}$ is used to define (minimal) $\P$-geodesics and $\P$-transport, while the fixed metric $g$ is used to measure the distance $d^g(x_0,x_1)$ and to define $\mathbb{B}(p,R)$.
-We will often replace the metric $g$ by a family of product metrics $g_t$ with variable fiber size,
+Observe that in this definition the family of metrics $g_{Y,z}$ is used to define (minimal) $\P$-geodesics and $\P$-transport, while the fixed metric $g$ is used to measure the distance $d^g(x_0,x_1)$ and to define $\mathbb{B}^g(p,R)$.
+We will often replace $g$ in \eqref{e:holderdef} by a family of product metrics $g_t$ with variable fiber size,